-From January 2020, Ghent’s city centre (the area within the ring road) becomes a low emission zone (LEZ).
+Since January 2020, there is a low emission zone in Ghent city centre (the area within the ring road).
+This is also known as an LEZ.
 Just like Ghent’s circulation plan, the goal is to improve the air quality for those who live, work and visit in our beautiful city.
-From January onwards, only vehicles with low emissions will be allowed in this area.
+Only vehicles with low emissions are allowed in this area.
 Through this measure the city wants to considerably reduce air pollution, which has a major impact on every inhabitant, and certainly on risk groups such as children, seniors and people with lung diseases.

 Focus on diesel cars

-- Diesel cars with a European standard of 4 will still be able to enter the area but subject to payment, and this is only a transitional measure until 2025.
+- Diesel cars with a European standard of 4 are still able to enter the area but subject to payment, and this is only a transitional measure until 2025.

 - Diesel cars with a European standard of 5 or more can continue to access the low emission zone without any change.